Temple of Confucius: Structure

 Unlike Taoist or Buddhist temples, Confucian temples do not normally have images.
 In the early years of the temple in Qufu, it appears that the spirits of Confucius and his disciples were represented with wall paintings and clay or wooden statues.
 Official temples also contained images of Confucius himself.
 However, there was opposition to this practice, which was seen as imitative of Buddhist temples.
 It was also argued that the point of the imperial temples was to honour Confucius's teachings, not the man himself.

 The lack of unity in likenesses in statues of Confucius first led Emperor Taizu of the Ming dynasty to decree that all new Confucian temples should contain only spirit tablets and no images.
 In 1530, it was decided that all existing images of Confucius should be replaced with spirit tablets in imperial temples in the capital and other bureaucratic locations; nevertheless many modern Confucian temples do feature statues.
 Statues also remained in temples operated by Confucius's family descendants, such as that in Qufu.
+The use of spirit tablets as opposed to images seems to reflect Confucian ritual values that emphasize respect, moral cultivation, and remembrance over visual representation.